datasriram/Nifty50-intraday-ml-project/README.md

 ## 9. Conclusion

 I built the full ML workflow: preprocessing, target labeling, feature engineering, model comparison, Buy/Sell conversion, and PnL calculation.
-Logistic Regression performed best and was used as the final model.
+**Logistic Regression** performed best and was used as the final model.

-All assignment requirements were completed successfully.
+All assignment requirements are completed successfully.